communitiesuk/funding-service-design-history/app/tag-assessment.md

 ---
 layout: post
-title: ASS9.
-Assessors can tag applications in a flexible way that works for them
+title: Assessors can tag applications in a flexible way that works for them
-description: ///DRAFTING/// Summary
+description: Summary
 date: 2023-10-13
 author: Charles Reynolds-Talbot
 tags: ['learn', 'pre-award']
+users: ['assessors', 'fund policy']
 ---

 ## The problem